OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 - macOS/Linux:

-# Bash / Zsh mkdir claude_agent_project cd claude_agent_project python3.9 -m venv .venv # Use python3.10, python3.11, etc., if preferred - Windows (Command Prompt):
+# Bash / Zsh mkdir claude_agent_project cd claude_agent_project python3.9 -m venv .venv # Or python3.10, python3.11, whatever you prefer.
+Just be consistent. - Windows (Command Prompt):

 mkdir claude_agent_project cd claude_agent_project py -3.9 -m venv .venv - Windows (PowerShell):